What made you think of Broadsided for this poem?

 Artist Millian Pham Lien Giang: I’m so fortunate to be teaching at Auburn University starting this fall 2020 semester, where our departmental gallery has had two wonderful shows from a diverse score of artists touching on issues of pandemic living, race, culture, election, parenthood, gender, and politics.
 I’m especially impressed with the works of the following artists in the exhibition “Time Change / Change Time: Natalie Baxter, Laura Brown, T.J.
 Dedeaux-Norris, Helina Metafaria, and Antoine Williams.”
 Their works are poignant and relevant to current conversations on race and politics.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Poet Stephanie Rogers: I asked my niece to reread the broadside to see if she had any questions for me.
 She asked, “Why did you write this poem?”
 I told her that I enjoy writing in form, particularly when working with the subject of fatness, because the formal constraints often feel like trying to squeeze a fat body into an airplane seat.
 And the moon always comes up with me.
 I can’t get rid of it in my work.
 I suppose I leaned into this one to silence my obsession for a moment.

-Artist Millian Giang Pham: Like the other broadsides I had the pleasure of working with for Broadsided Press, I dragged my feet in overthinking the art for this broadside a bit.
+Artist Millian Pham Lien Giang: Like the other broadsides I had the pleasure of working with for Broadsided Press, I dragged my feet in overthinking the art for this broadside a bit.
 I wanted something that complements the poem.
-Something that, instead of merging into and illustrating the poem, art that adds to the conversation.
-I wanted to retain the identity of the poem, the art, and the sum of those two parts becoming something new in their pairing.
+Something that, instead of merging into and illustrating the poem, adds to the conversation.
+I wanted to retain the identity of the poem and the art, so the sum of those two parts becomes something new in their pairing.
 I’m very happy with that end result.